-Figure 11.
+Figure 7.
 Unknown Terms in Annotated Files

-It is important to note that executing the same annotation repeatedly on the same input files does not create new records every time as there can be only once instance of a particular file name in the same repository.
+It is important to note that executing the same annotation repeatedly on the same input files does not create new records every time as there can be only one instance of a particular file name in the same repository.
 This feature in important in identifying and eliminating duplicate copies of the file in local desktop as well in the folder shared over the network.
 The interface also provides the user with an option of filtering the annotated records based on the concepts in the ontology.
-For example in Figure 11, user has selected to filter based on Unknown.
+For example in Figure 7, user has selected to filter based on Unknown.
 The tool also provides list of unknown terms along with the frequency of the term encountered during the annotation process.
 By selecting the unknown concept, the user is displayed the list of instances that includes the selected unknown term.
-In Figure 11, user selects the unknown term "lway" and system returns two instances of files that included "lway" term in the file name.
+In Figure 7, user selects the unknown term "Iway" and system returns two instances of files that included "Iway" term in the file name.

-To understand the annotation process, let us consider one entry from the input file depicted in Figure 10.
-The record krchf\prstk\xl\v1\gom\2008.bri 9/9/2008 projectgom is first broken down into a filename (krchf\prstk\xl\v1\gom\2008), a date (9/9/2008), a project name (projectgom), and a file type (Volume) that was detected based on file extension "bri".
-As per the automated annotation workflow, the filename is further processed for identification of user-supplied terms in FNC Ontology.
-This steps results in identification of term "prstk" as an instance of Pre-stack Time

-Migration, which is a MigrationAlgorithmName.
+To understand the annotation process, let us consider one entry from the input file depicted in Figure 6.
+The record krchf_prstk_xl_v1_gom_2008.bri 9/9/2008 projectgom is first broken down into a filename (krchf prstk xl v1 gom 2008), a date (9/9/2008), a project name (projectgom), and a file type (Volume) that was detected based on file extension "bri".
+The filename is processed for identification of user-supplied terms in FNC Ontology.
+This steps results in identification of term "prstk" as an instance of Pre-stack Time Migration, which is a MigrationAlgorithmName.
 Similarly, "gom" is identified as an instance of Gulf of Mexico that is a PlaceName and "xl" is identified as instance of Cross line Slice which is a kind of Slice used in seismic image processing.
 The system was not able to recognize the terms KRCHF, 2008, and VI and therefore, they are classified as Unknowns.
-On the other hand, being an instance of a seismic volume, the file was expected to have VersionNames, ProjectNames, ModelNames, ImagingAlgorithmNames, ProcessingVendorNames, PostProcessingNames, Association there were not recognized during the annotation process and hence, they are temporarily set to Null value.
-Table I summarizes the outcome of annotation and therefore indicate the instance of a metadata record created for the particular file.
-It is evident that outcome of the automated annotation workflow does not produce full record specially in initial phase when the FNC ontology does not include all the variations of terms users may utilize in creating the file name.
-This calls for the workflow for interactive update of ontology.
+As a seismic volume file, the filename is expected have VersionNames, ProjectNames, ModelNames, ImagingAlgorithmNames, to Processing Vendor Names, PostProcessing Names, Association.
+Such attributes were not recognized during the annotation process and hence, they are temporarily set to Null value.
+Table 1 summarizes the annotation process outcome.